 Updated to reflect amended electronic reporting requirements as a result of OSHA's final rule, issued January 24, 2019.

 In-depth review of the spectrum of Washington employment law requirements HR must follow in respect to taxation of employee compensation.

 Washington employers seeking to emphasize compliance with, and educate their workforces about this law, should include this model policy statement in their handbook.

 Updated to reflect the addition of the Discussion of Wages Handbook Statement: Washington.

-Updated to reflect new hire notice requirements under the Seattle Secure Scheduling Ordinance.
+Updated to reflect notice-posting requirements in the forthcoming Seattle Commuter Benefit Ordinance.

 Updated to reflect retaliation protections in the forthcoming Seattle Commuter Benefit Ordinance.

 A round-up of the comprehensive state coverage XpertHR offers to help Washington employers ensure they are compliant with state HR and employment laws.